Cops, Family Issue Plea On Alleged Killer | New Haven Independent

 Campbell, Poole and Mayor Harp implored the community to reach out to the police and provide any information they can on Poole’s whereabouts.
 They said the U.S. Marshalls Office is still offering a $5,000 reward for any tips that leads to the arrest of Poole.

 “Police don’t use the term ‘armed and dangerous’ casually and haphazardly,” Harp said.
-She said Poole was a real threat to all New Haveners, and that anyone with any information should leave it up to the police department to decide whether or not a tip is useful.
+She said Poole is a real threat to all New Haveners, and that anyone with any information should leave it up to the police department to decide whether or not a tip is useful.

 Johnson asked any citizens with information on Poole to call the New Haven police’s tip lines at 1-866-888-TIPS or 1-203-946-6296.
 He said the U.S. Marshals tip line is 1-877-926-8332.